ravi18131/finance-tracker/README.md

-# Starter Template
+# Finance Tracker(FinTrack)

-Welcome to the **Starter Template**!
+Welcome to the **Finance Tracker(FinTrack)**!
 This repository provides a full-stack template to quickly set up and build new projects using modern technologies.

 ## 🚀 Tech Stack